icons-resource-bank/icons-resource-bank/icons_api/README.md

 #### Database

-The PostgreSQL database can be managed with a builtin CLI.
+The PostgreSQL database can be managed with a built-in CLI.
 To migrate the database, run the following command:

 ```bash
 python -m app.db migrate